NikhilJArora/pytorrent/README.rst

 Features
 --------

-* supports only http trackers
+* support for http Trackers
-* supprot
+* support for download via .torrent files (no Magnet links)
+* support for stopping/resuming downloads
+* support for both single and multi-file torrents

 Credits
 -------